jtulip/Demo_Review/readme.txt

-this is the initial readme file as modded by Jim with an extra line added by jim
+this is the initial readme file as modded by Jim with an extra line added by Jim